 - If you are an individual that wishes to switch to a relay team, then you can e-mail us, using the Contact Us button, the following information: Team Name, Team Member Names, Team Member Shirt sizes.
 You will need to pay the difference to convert to a relay, which you can pay at packet pick up (cash or check only).
 If it is the week of the event, then you can make these changes at packet pick up.

 Swim Time Information

 - Swim Times: All participants must submit a 100 yard swim time for seeding purposes.
-Being a open water swim with a staggered start, participants are seeded from fastest to slowest.
+Being a pool swim, participants are seeded from fastest to slowest.
 It is in your best interest to submit an accurate 100 yard “pace” time for your swim.
 In other words, don’t submit your fastest 100 yard swim time, submit a 100 yard time that represents what you’ll do on race day over the event distance.
 By seeding yourself properly, you’ll end up swimming near people who swim the same pace as you.
 This will reduce the number of people who you will need to pass or the number of people who will be passing you.
 If you need to change your swim time, simply send an e-mail to Benji at firstname.lastname@example.org

 - Seeding Order: All participants will be sorted by the submitted 100-yard swim time.
 Any athlete who registers at packet pick-up will be seeded AFTER the last pre-registered athlete begins.
 We will give a 4-5 minute break between the last pre-registered athlete and the first on-site registered athlete.
 This is to allow time for the pool to clear so the fast walk-in registered athletes do not have to swim over anyone.